-By the end the BS-CHE program, at the entry level, candidates will have experience in all core competence for public health professionals.
+By the end the BS-PH CHE program, at the entry level, candidates will have experience in all core competence for public health professionals.

 Courses emphasize administrative issues, health promotion skill-building, program planning, implementation and evaluation, and marketing strategies.
 Students learn how to prepare written materials as well as electronic media presentations for mass audiences.
 Upon graduation, students can take the Certified Health Education Specialist (CHES) examination.
 Course work included in the program includes epidemiology, biometrics, environmental health, grant seeking, mental & emotional health, sexual health promotion, nutrition education, and theories of health behavior.

-For information about the Community Health Education (CHE) program, please contact:
+For information about the Public Health, Community Health Education (PH CHE) program, please contact:

 Keely S. Rees, Ph.D., MCHES

 health is almost anything that involves making people’s lives better." -CHE

 of the best things I feel this program offers is the opportunity to learn about